compufox/textery/README.md

 executes BODY with GRAMMAR set to be the current grammar

+GRAMMAR is the filename (minus extension) of the grammar file previous loaded

 ---

 `(expand text)`

-expands TEXT using the current grammar (first loaded grammar file)
+expands TEXT using the current grammar

 ---